FDio/csit/resources/job_specs/report_iterative/3nb-spr/vpp-mrr-00.md

 2c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
 3c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
 4c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+##### ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+1c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
+4c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-reassembly
 ##### ethip4ipsec4tnlhwasync-ip4base-int-aes256gcm
 1c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlhwasync-ip4base-int-aes256gcm
 2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlhwasync-ip4base-int-aes256gcm